 Here is the Blount Partnership's own 2024 Annual Report — the official Boards of Directors page:

-Blount Partnership 2024 Annual Report — Boards of Directors page showing Jeff Jopling listed as Blount County Commissioner Rep on the SMTDA board
+Blount Partnership 2024 Annual Report — Boards of Directors page showing Jeff Jopling listed as Townsend City Commissionerer Rep on the SMTDA board

 Blount Partnership 2024 Annual Report, p.
 11 — Boards of Directors.
 The green table is the SMTDA board.
-Bottom row: "Blount County Mayor or County Commission Rep. — Jeff Jopling, Blount County Commissioner." · Source: Blount Partnership / blountpartnership.com
+Bottom row: "Blount County Mayor or County Commission Rep. — Jeff Jopling, Townsend City Commissionerer." · Source: Blount Partnership / blountpartnership.com

-According to the Partnership's own published annual reports, that seat has been held by Jeff Jopling, Blount County Commissioner for District 8B, in every year from 2019 through 2024 — the entirety of his time in office.
+According to the Partnership's own published annual reports, that seat has been held by Jeff Jopling, Townsend City Commissionerer for Townsend, in every year from 2019 through 2024 — the entirety of his time in office.

 Year2019